-President-elect Joe Biden has nominated CITRIS Senior Research Fellow and CITRIS Policy Lab advisory board member Jennifer Granholm as the next Secretary of Energy.
+President-elect Joe Biden has nominated CITRIS senior research fellow and CITRIS Policy Lab advisory board member Jennifer Granholm as the next U.S. Secretary of Energy.

-Jennifer Granholm served as Michigan’s 47th governor from 2003 to 2011.
-As Governor, Granholm led the state of Michigan through a brutal economic downturn that resulted from a meltdown in the automotive and manufacturing sectors.
+Jennifer Granholm served as Michigan’s 47th governor from 200–11.
+As governor, Granholm led the state of Michigan through a brutal economic downturn that resulted from a meltdown in the automotive and manufacturing sectors.
 She worked relentlessly to diversify the state’s economy, strengthen its auto industry, preserve the manufacturing sector, and add new, emerging sectors, such as clean energy, to Michigan’s economic portfolio.

 At CITRIS, Granholm focused on the development of clean energy policy and technology roadmaps through The American Jobs Project.
-Active between 2014 – 2019, The American Jobs Project was a national research project focused on constructing state-specific policy and technology roadmaps to create good-paying middle-class jobs in advanced energy economic clusters in 10 states.
+Active 2014–19, The American Jobs Project focused on constructing state-specific policy and technology roadmaps to create good-paying middle-class jobs in advanced energy economic clusters in 10 states.

 As the head of the United States Department of Energy, Granholm will focus on developing technology for better and more efficient energy sources as well as energy education.
 If confirmed, she will be the second woman to lead the agency since its creation in 1977 and will oversee 17 national laboratories, a wide range of energy research initiatives, and the National Nuclear Security Administration within the DOE that oversees the nation’s nuclear stockpile.